ivymorenomt/100DaysML/1-10/Day2_DefineProject.md

 ### Purpose
-The purpose of this project is to show likelihood of an incoming migraine.
+The purpose of this project is to predict likelihood of an incoming migraine.
 I am unable to predict my own migraines most of the time even if I have a diary or a journal handy.
 I would assume this is the same predicament of most migraine sufferers - sometimes they feel clear, and sometimes they don't.

 I would likely get data from Kaggle, my migraine buddy app, and scrape comments or posts from a migraine community that I have joined on Facebook.
 If these are not possible, I may conduct a survey and use the data as my reference for this project.